-The Maltese fleet, in the period 2012-2018, did not exploit any stocks at high biological risk as defined by the 2014 indicator guidelines (COM (2014) 545 Final).
+Overall the SAR indicator is not available for Malta for 2012-2018, since during this period, the Maltese fleet did not exploit any stocks at high biological risk as defined by the 2014 indicator guidelines (COM (2014) 545 Final), with the exception of one stock.
 This is because:

-- a) For the limited number of assessed stocks harvested by the Maltese fleet, Blim is not available; - b) No stocks harvested by the Maltese fleet are subject to an advice to close the fishery, to prohibit directed fisheries, to reduce the fishery to the lowest possible level, or similar advice from an international advisory body, even where such advice is given on a data-limited basis; - c) No stock is subject to fishing opportunities regulation which stipulates that the fish should be returned to the sea unharmed or that landings are prohibited; and - d) The Maltese fleet does not harvest stocks which are on the IUCN "red list" or is listed by CITES.
+- a) For the limited number of assessed stocks harvested by the Maltese fleet, Blim is not available; - No stocks harvested by the Maltese fleet are subject to an advice to close the fishery, to prohibit directed fisheries, to reduce the fishery to the lowest possible level, or similar advice from an international advisory body, even where such advice is given on a data-limited basis; - c) No stock is subject to fishing opportunities regulation which stipulates that the fish should be returned to the sea unharmed or that landings are prohibited; and - d) The Maltese fleet does not harvest stocks which are on the IUCN "red list" or is listed by CITES.